Amazon Connect Has No Built-In Payment Capture

 Is there a per-seat or per-agent fee?

-No. Shuttle charges $0.20 per transaction with no setup fees, no per-seat fees, and no monthly minimums.
+No. Shuttle charges $0.20 per successful transaction with no setup fees, no per-seat fees, and no monthly minimums.
 You pay only for successful payment captures.
+Payment links are currently free.

 Related Reading

-Twilio Pay Connectors — how Shuttle integrates with Twilio's payment infrastructure
+Twilio Pay Connectors, how Shuttle works with Twilio's payment infrastructure

 Get Started